Boomer Esiason: Cincinnati Bengals (first stint)

-After leading Cincinnati to six straight wins to begin the 1988 season, on October 16, 1988, he set a single game team record throwing 5 interceptions in a 27–21 loss to the New England Patriots.
-The team finished the season 12–4 with the highest scoring offense in the NFL, securing the organization's fifth AFC Central division title.
-He finished the season as the NFL's top rated passer.
-Cincinnati defeated the Seattle Seahawks and then the Buffalo Bills in the playoffs to reach Super Bowl XXIII, their second appearance in a Super Bowl (after Super Bowl XVI), a rematch with the San Francisco 49ers.
-In the game, Bengals cornerback Lewis Billups dropped a sure interception in the end zone which would have sealed a Cincinnati win.
-The 49ers, led by future Hall of Fame quarterback Joe Montana, marched 92 yards on their last drive and scored on a touchdown pass to receiver John Taylor with 34 seconds remaining in the game.
-A last-ditch pass by Esiason to wide receiver Cris Collinsworth was broken up, resulting in a 20–16 loss for the Bengals, their second close loss to the 49ers in a Super Bowl.
+After leading Cincinnati to six straight wins to begin the 1988 season, Esiason set a dismal single game team record on October 16 by throwing 5 interceptions in a 27–21 loss to the New England Patriots.
+The team finished the season 12–4, utilizing the highest scoring offense in the NFL, and securing the organization's fifth AFC Central division title.
+Esiason finished the season as the NFL's top rated passer.
+However, he had sprained his left ankle and the index finger on his throwing hand in the last regular-season game of the season.
+In the playoffs, Cincinnati, bolstered by rushing, defeated first the Seattle Seahawks and then the Buffalo Bills to reach Super Bowl XXIII, the franchise's second appearance in a Super Bowl (after Super Bowl XVI), as they faced off with the team they had lost to the first time around, the San Francisco 49ers.

+The Super Bowl was a tight affair that saw a 3–3 halftime score, the first halftime tie in Super Bowl history.
+Still marred by a sore arm, Esiason threw for 144 yards on 11-of-25 passing with an interception.
+Cincinnati had their points come on a kickoff return by Stanford Jennings and three field goals by Jim Breech.
+Bengals cornerback Lewis Billups dropped what seemed like a sure interception in the end zone when they were up 13–6 on a drive that led to a San Francisco touchdown.
+Despite this, they led 16–13 with three minutes remaining and San Francisco deep in their own territory.
+The 49ers, led by future Hall of Fame quarterback Joe Montana, marched 92 yards on their last drive, scoring on a touchdown pass to receiver John Taylor with 34 seconds remaining in the game.
+A last-ditch pass by Esiason to wide receiver Cris Collinsworth was broken up, resulting in a 20–16 loss for the Bengals.

-On October 29, 1989, he tied his own record for touchdown passes in a game as the Bengals demolished the Tampa Bay Buccaneers 56–23.
-The Bengals tied a team record with eight touchdowns in the game.
+On October 29, 1989, Esiason tied his own record for touchdown passes in a game with five, as the Bengals demolished the Tampa Bay Buccaneers 56–23.
+In that same game, the Bengals tied a team record with eight touchdowns.

 On October 7, 1990, he threw for 490 yards (a single game team passing record) in a 34–31 victory over the Los Angeles Rams.